 Figuring out how to build your systems to keep data secure is a tricky task and there is much to consider.
 Throughout my work as a CISO for over a decade, I have come across and helped implement different data security for banks, e-commerce, and as a consultant.
-I have put together this 10-step guide to help you get your data practices in shape and let you know about some of the finer points.

 The main difficulties with personal data for international companies are the technical and organizational measures that need to be implemented.
 The thing is, the measures are difficult whether they are due to legal requirements in place in various jurisdictions or internal ones that the company puts in place.